noir-lang/noir/docs/docs/dev_docs/tutorials/token_portal/setup.md

 }
 ```

-Your `package.json` should look something like this:
+Your `package.json` should look something like this (do not copy and paste):

 ```json
 {